RyanLin11/Good-Night-Out/src/server/db/README.md

 ## DB Schemas

 The following are the schemas for the database.
 Note that fields marked with a `?:` are optional.
 Also note that internally, these are handled by Mongoose documents.
-However, for convenience in this README, the schemas will be listed as `userSchema` and `eventSchema`.
+However, for convenience in this README, the schemas will be referred to as `userSchema` and `eventSchema`.
+Likewise, if the return value is listed as `userSchema[]`, it will be a list of documents with the fields specified by `userSchema`.

 ### User Schema